pradipstha/map-designs/README.md

 # map-designs
-These maps developed for projects and to full requirement of coursework using ArcGIS, QGIS, or spatial visualization in R and Python.
+This repo will feature maps developed for various projects as well as to full coursework requirement.
+Most, if not all were designed in ArcGIS, QGIS, or using spatial visualization libraries in R and Python.